yoonki-kim/MMM-AssistantMk2/README.md

 #### [2.1.4] - 2019.03.26
 - Added : Now you can use `recipes`.

-  `recipe` is extern js file to contain definitions of `command`, `transcriptionHook` and `action`.
+  `recipe` is an external js file containing definitions of `command`, `transcriptionHook` and `action`.
 Your configuration could be more shorter.

   Feel free to request PR to share your recipes to others.
 - Changed : `onIdle`, `onDetected` features are disabled by default.